huggingface/huggingface_hub/docs/main.md

 ## How is a model's type of inference API and widget determined?

-To determine which pipeline and widget to display (text-classification, token-classification, translation, etc.), we analyze information in the repo such as the metadata provided in the model card and configuration files.
+To determine which pipeline and widget to display (`text-classification`, `token-classification`, `translation`, etc.), we analyze information in the repo such as the metadata provided in the model card and configuration files.
 This information is mapped to a single `pipeline_tag`.
 At the moment, we expose **only one** widget per model.

+For most use cases, the model type is determined from the tags.
+For example, if there is `tag: text-classification` in the metadata, the inferred `pipeline_tag` will be `text-classification`.

-We try to use the most specific pipeline for each model, see pseudo-code in [this gist](https://gist.github.com/julien-c/857ba86a6c6a895ecd90e7f7cab48046).
+For `🤗 Transformers`, additional information is obtained from `config.json`.
+The architecture can be used to determine the type: for example, `AutoModelForTokenClassification` corresponds to `token-classification`.
+If you're really interested on this, you can see pseudo-code in [this gist](https://gist.github.com/julien-c/857ba86a6c6a895ecd90e7f7cab48046).

-You can always manually override your pipeline type with `pipeline_tag: xxx` in your model card metadata.
+**You can always manually override your pipeline type with pipeline_tag: xxx in your model card metadata.**

-## What are all the possible pipeline/widget types?
+## What are all the possible task/widget types?

-You can find all the supported pipelines [here](https://github.com/huggingface/huggingface_hub/blob/main/interfaces/Types.ts).
+You can find all the supported tasks [here](https://github.com/huggingface/huggingface_hub/blob/main/interfaces/Types.ts).

 Here are some with links to examples: